My Take on Lakme Dry Matte Fluid Sunscreen SPF50++++

 Quick Overview – Lakme Dry Matte Fluid Sunscreen Review

-I have been trying to avoid sunscreens with this chemical filter, Avobenzone, and have been sticking to sunscreens with physical filters only, such as zinc dioxide or titanium dioxide.
-Or hybrid filters (chemical + physical) if it avoids these chemical filters such as the one I mentioned above, Avobenzone, oxybenzone, and a few more that can trigger skin allergies and can lead to breakouts and rashes.
+I have been trying to avoid sunscreens with UV chemical filters such as Oxybenzone and Avobenzone, and have been sticking to sunscreens with physical filters only, such as zinc dioxide or titanium dioxide.
+Simply because I have experienced breakouts in the past from chemical sunscreens.

 Yes, it does — by the name of “Butyl Methoxydibenzoylmethane“.